nf-core/website/markdown/events/2022/hackathon-october-2022.md

 In addition, please respect the following at all times during the hackathon:

 - **Never share the jitsi and zoom links** for the hackathon on social media.
 - Do not take screenshots of groups you are working within without asking for consent of all individuals in the group.
 Remember, not everyone wants their photographs shared on social media.
-Not respecting the latter amounts to doxing, which is also in direct violation of the nf-core [Code of Conduct](https://nf-co.re/code_of_conduct).

 ## Reporting CoC Violations during the hackathon